• Skip to primary navigation

 Learn how to make strawberry glaze in a few easy steps.

-1. Wash, de-steam and slice fresh strawberries in half or quarters.
+1. Wash, de-stem and slice fresh strawberries in half or quarters.
 Reserve ½ of the berries in a mixing bowl for later.
 Place the remaining half in a blender or food processor.
 Blend until fully puréed.

 2. Pour the strawberry purée, cornstarch, lemon juice and sugar into a sauce pan.
 Mix well to combine.
 Heat over medium-high heat to a gentle boil, then reduce to low-medium heat until thickened.
 This takes a few minutes.
 To test, dip a spoon into the jam, if the back remains coated in the jam, it is ready.
 Remove from the heat and stir in the vanilla extract until well combined.